Parallel-in-Time/pySDC/pySDC/projects/AllenCahn_Bayreuth/README.rst

 The script ``run_temp_forcing_verification.py`` runs a specific setup with temperature-based forcing.
 The datatype now has two components.
 Verification is done using a numerical simulation created with ``run_temp_forcing_reference.py``.
 Errors and order of accuracy is tested.

 These small-scale problem setups are all tested with CI.
-They run serial or parallel in space, but serial in time (mimicking PFASST, though).
+They run serial or parallel in space (although testing for the temperature setup only works in serial), but serial in time (mimicking PFASST, though).

 Benchmark
 ---------